I Just Read… Too Much Money by Dominick Dunne

 .

-last August just before his 84th birthday.
+As a fan of Dominick Dunne for many years, I was saddened by his death last August just before his 84th birthday.
 He did leave us one last gift with his final novel, Too Much Money.
 In addition to the 11 novels and books of nonfiction that he wrote, he wrote for many years for Vanity Fair and appeared regularly on television discussing the rich and famous and their crimes.

 .

-rials that Dunne covered included those of O.J.
+Famous trials that Dunne covered included those of O.J.
 Simpson, Claus von Bülow, Michael Skakel, William Kennedy Smith, and the Menendez brothers.

 .

-City, Not My Own: A Novel in the Form of a Memoir - Gus Bailey (Dominick Dunne’s alter ego), journalist to high society, knows the sordid secrets of the very rich.
+Another City, Not My Own: A Novel in the Form of a Memoir - Gus Bailey (Dominick Dunne’s alter ego), journalist to high society, knows the sordid secrets of the very rich.
 Now he turns his penetrating gaze to a courtroom in Los Angeles, witnessing the trial of the century unfold before his startled eyes.
-As the infamous case and characters begin to take shape, and a range of celebrities from Frank Sinatra to Heidi Fleiss share their own theories of the crime, Bailey bears witness to the ultimate perversion of principle and the most amazing gossip machine in Hollywood all wrapped in a marvelously addictive true-to-life tale of love, rage, and ruin. . . .
+As the infamous case and characters begin to take shape, and a range of celebrities from Frank Sinatra to Heidi Fleiss share their own theories of the crime, Bailey bears witness to the ultimate perversion of principle and the most amazing gossip machine in Hollywood — all wrapped in a marvelously addictive true-to-life tale of love, rage, and ruin. . . .

 .

-venient Woman - Jules Mendelson is wealthy.
+An Inconvenient Woman - Jules Mendelson is wealthy.
 Astronomically so.
 He and his wife lead the kind of charity-giving, art-filled, high-society life for which each has been carefully groomed... until Jules falls in love with Flo March, a beautiful actress/waitress.
 What Flo discovers about the super-rich is not a pretty sight.
 And in the end, she wants no more than what she was promised.
 But when Flo begins to share the true story of her life among the Mendelsons, not everyone is in a listening mood.
 And some cold shoulders have very sharp edges. . . .

 .

-- For more than two decades, Vanity Fair has published Dominick Dunne’s brilliant, revelatory chronicles of the most famous crimes, trials, and punishments of our time.
+Justice: Crimes, Trials and Punishments - For more than two decades, Vanity Fair has published Dominick Dunne’s brilliant, revelatory chronicles of the most famous crimes, trials, and punishments of our time.
 Here, in one volume, are his mesmerizing tales of justice denied and justice affirmed.
 Whether writing of Claus von Bülow’s romp through two trials; the Los Angeles media frenzy surrounding O.J.
 Simpson; the death by fire of multibillionaire banker Edmond Safra; or the Greenwich, Connecticut, murder of Martha Moxley and the indictment— decades later — of Michael Skakel, Dominick Dunne tells it honestly and tells it from his unique perspective.
 His search for the truth is relentless.

 .